kenchan0226/dual_view_review_sum/README.md

 This repository contains the source code for our SIGIR 2020 paper "[A Unified Dual-view Model for Review Summarization and Sentiment Classification with Inconsistency Loss](https://arxiv.org/abs/2006.01592)".

+**Important Notice: We found a bug in our evaluation function for the balanced accuracy score.
+We have updated the code and the results in our paper (Table 3) on Arxiv.
+Please make sure thst you are using the most updated version of our code.
+Our apologies for the inconvenience caused.**

 Some of our source code are adapted from https://github.com/ChenRocks/fast_abs_rl.

 If you use this code, please cite our paper: